 1. Black Hawk

 Super yummy Black Hawk has a rich sweet flavor.
 It is large in size and firm to the touch.
-In addition, it is very hardy and resistant to most viruses.
+In addition, this hardy plant is resistant to most viruses.

 When unripe, this variety has a red color.
 It turns to a glossy black hue when fully ripe.
 The fruits are firm, juicy, and have a lovely floral aroma.
 You can freeze them or use them to make black raspberry ice cream.

 This variety has a high yield compared to other black raspberry varieties.
 It always ripens in mid-season.

 Perhaps this is the only black raspberry variety that is not black at all.
 Instead, it has a deep red color and a medium tart taste.
-Although Longanberry is not very sweet, its distinguishing rich flavor will make you addicted to it.
+Although loganberries are not very sweet, their distinguishing rich flavor will make you addicted to them.

-Frozen Loganberry is used to make jams, preserves, fruit syrups, crumbles, pie, and pie stock.
+Frozen loganberries are used to make jams, preserves, fruit syrups, crumbles, pie, and pie stock.
 This kind of fruit is also a popular ingredient in wine.
-Of course, you can enjoy this yummy fruit beginning with L fresh.
-People in the UK enjoy fresh and canned Longanberry with an English Sherry trifle.
+Of course, you can enjoy it fresh.
+People in the UK enjoy fresh and canned loganberries into English sherry trifles.